-All applicants will be considered for a scholarship if they are accepted into the program.
+All applicants will have the opportunity to apply for a School of Cybernetics scholarship as part of the application process.
 More information on scholarships is available in the Application Pack under the Scholarships section.

-How many students will you accept for 2025?
+How many students will you accept for 2026?